 The Importance of Proper Preventative Maintenance Checks

 Carrying out regular preventive maintenance can help your rotary vane air compressor and all the inline equipment to run at their optimum performance and efficiency.
-If you were to let your rotary vane air compressor wear down, and eventually shut down, then so would your projects.
+If you were to let your rotary vane air compressor wear down and eventually shut down, then so would your projects.

-Regular preventative maintenance can also help you to discover any issues before they’re able to propagate into more serious long-term damage.
+Regular preventative maintenance can also help you discover any issues before they’re able to propagate into more serious long-term damage.
 Each compressor manufacturer will provide specific maintenance schedules and maintenance kits that are recommended for your model’s proper service; like in the checklist example provided above.